Sapropel

-Sapropel (a contraction of ancient Greek words sapros and pelos, meaning putrefaction and mud (or clay), respectively) is a term used in marine geology to describe dark-coloured sediments that are rich in organic matter.
+Sapropel (a contraction of Ancient Greek words sapros and pelos, meaning putrefaction and mud (or clay), respectively) is a term used in marine geology to describe dark-coloured sediments that are rich in organic matter.
 Organic carbon concentrations in sapropels commonly exceed 2 wt.% in weight.

-The term sapropel events may also refer to cyclic oceanic anoxic event (OAE), in particular those affecting the Mediterranean Sea with a periodicity of about 21,000 years.
+The term sapropel events may also refer to cyclic oceanic anoxic events (OAE), in particular those affecting the Mediterranean Sea with a periodicity of about 21,000 years.

 Formation

 Sapropels have been recorded in the Mediterranean sediments since the closure of the Eastern Tethys Ocean 13.5 million years ago.
 The formation of sapropel events in the Mediterranean Sea occurs approximately every 21,000 years and last between 3,000 and 5,000 years.
 The first identification of these events occurred in the mid-20th century.
 Since then, their formulative conditions of have been investigated.

 The occurrence of sapropels has been related to the Earth's orbital parameters (Milankovitch cycles).
 The precession cycles influence the African monsoon, which influences the Mediterranean circulation through increases in freshwater inputs.

 Sapropels develop during episodes of reduced oxygen availability in bottom waters, such as an oceanic anoxic event (OAE).
 Most studies of formational mechanisms infer some degree of reduced deep-water circulation.
 Oxygen can only reach the deep sea by new deep-water formation and consequent "ventilation" of deep basins.
 There are two main causes of OAE: reduction in deep-water circulation or raised oxygen demand from upper level.